 Danish pastry dough recipe

-If you love pastries as much as I do you'll go nuts about this quick danish dough recipe.
+If you love pastries as much as I do, you'll go nuts about this quick Danish dough recipe.

-Though quick is a stretch probably in this tech time when we have instant access to so many things, this is the fastest way you can make it while still getting great results.
+Though quick is a stretch, probably in this tech time when we have instant access to so many things, this is the fastest way you can make it while still getting great results.

-If you ever made a danish dough from scratch, you know exactly what I'm talking about.
-With this recipe, the first part is made in the food processor, so there's no more making a butter block, waiting for it to be the perfect temperature and then adding it to the dough rectangle.
+If you ever made a Danish dough from scratch, you know exactly what I'm talking about.
+With this recipe, the first part is made in the food processor, so there's no more making a butter block, waiting for it to be at the perfect temperature and then adding it to the dough rectangle.

 Steps for the dough